Mali suspects first Ebola cases as regional death toll tops 90

 Many health systems in West Africa are poorly equipped to deal with an epidemic and aid workers have warned of the difficulty of fighting infections scattered across several locations and in densely populated areas such as Guinea’s capital Conakry.

-“We need to fight to contain it.
-A medical team from MSF came today to help train some of our health workers,” said Liberia’s health minister Walter Gwenegale.
+Flight data told a similar story.
+A return Brussels Airlines flight between the Belgian capital and Conakry on Thursday had just 55 people arriving and 200 leaving, an airline employee said.

-The disease, which has killed 1,500 since it was first recorded in 1976 in what is now Democratic Republic of Congo, causes vomiting, diarrhea and external bleeding.
-It has a fatality rate of up to 90 percent
+Regional airline Gambia Bird delayed the start of a route to Conakry due to begin last weekend while Senegal has closed its border with Guinea because of the outbreak.

-Reporting by Adama Diarra and Saliou Samb; Additional reporting by Alphonso Toweh in Monrovia; Writing by Emma Farge; Editing by Andrew Heavens
+Reporting by Adama Diarra, Saliou Samb and Misha Hussain in Conakry for the Thomson Reuters Foundation; Additional reporting by Alphonso Toweh in Monrovia and Stephanie Nebehay in Geneva; Writing by Emma Farge; Editing by Andrew Heavens and Alison Williams